adon-cloudcannon/landing-page-test/src/collections/posts/2022-03-09-the-islands-era.md

 3. **The SPA** *(Next.js, Nuxt, Gatsby, Sveltekit)* — Bridging the gap between static and dynamic.
 4. **The full stack** *(Redwood.js, Blitz.js)* — Everything you need to build modern web applications.

 Which direction will win?
-Well, all of them\!
+Well, all of them!
 Each direction has its own benefits and tradeoffs that make sense for particular use cases.
 The SSG hydra now has full coverage of the web development gamut from a simple company website to a full blown application.

 As for what comes next, I think we’re already starting to see it — iterations and new SSGs that address downsides of current SSGs.
 Namely: